tesseract-ocr/tessdoc/TrainingTesseract.md

 **Important note**: Before you invest time and efforts on training Tessetact, it is highly recommended to read the [ImproveQuality](https://github.com/tesseract-ocr/tesseract/wiki/ImproveQuality) page.

+Tesseract 3.04 provides a [script] (https://github.com/tesseract-ocr/tesseract/blob/master/training/tesstrain.sh) for an easy way to execute the various phases of training Tesseract.
+More information on using it can be found on the [tesstrain.sh](tesstrain.sh) page.

 For training Tesseract 3.00–3.02 see [Training Tesseract 3.00–3.02](Training-Tesseract-3.00–3.02).
 For training Tesseract 2.0x see [TrainingTesseract2](TrainingTesseract2).